HOW DO I??

 HOW DO I...REGISTER WITH THE PRACTICE?

-Complete this form in full (both parts) and bring it along with proof of address.
+Complete this form in full (both sides) and bring it along with proof of address.
 This can be either a driving licence or utility bill (we are unable to register you without this.)
 You will be offered an appointment for a new patient interview with our health care assistant (HCA) when you register.